 Students must keep their Emergency Contact Information current.
-To do so, visit webraider.ttuhsc.edu and sign in.
+To do so, visit webraider.
+TTUHSC EL Paso.edu and sign in.
 Select the "MyTech (for Students)" tab and look in the "Personal Information" box.
 Click "Update Emergency Contacts" and fill in your information.